HeidiHanZhang/azure-docs/articles/cognitive-services/Speech-Service/conversation-transcription.md

 ## Expected inputs

-- **Multi-channel audio stream** – For specification and design details, see [Microsoft Speech Device SDK Microphone](https://aka.ms/cts/microphone).
+- **Multi-channel audio stream** – Audio stream from arbitrary two-dimentional microphone array device is prefered for better diarization quality.
+The geometry of the microphons need to be passed to the backend service, you could find sample codes in [Transcribe conversations in real time](how-to-use-conversation-transcription-service.md).
+To find out microphone array example specification and design details, see [Microsoft Speech Device SDK Microphone](https://aka.ms/cts/microphone).
 To learn more or purchase a development kit, see [Get Microsoft Speech Device SDK](https://aka.ms/cts/getsdk).
+If you have any inquiry about how to configure the device geometry, contact [Conversation Transcription Feature Crew](mailto:CTSFeatureCrew@microsoft.com).

 - **User voice samples** – Conversation Transcription needs user profiles in advance of the conversation.
 You will need to collect audio recordings from each user, then send the recordings to the [Signature Generation Service](https://aka.ms/cts/signaturegenservice) to validate the audio and generate user profiles.
+> [!NOTE]
+> User voice samples is optional.
+Without this input, the transcription result could still be seperated to different speakers but showing as "Speaker1", "Speaker2" ... instead of recognizing as pre-enrolled specific speaker names.

 ## Real-time vs. asynchronous